Here are some pictures of the beautiful fauna and flora on the West Coast.

 An American Dipper.
 This Robin-sized bird "flies" underwater to catch fish or shellfish.
 Here is another one at Goldstream Park.

 A Long-billed Dowitcher (Witty's Lagoon)

-A male Canvasback Duck
+A female Canvasback Duck

 Long-tailed Duck (Oldsquaw), San Diego